One of a series of articles about the Poole-Bell House in Fairmount Heights, San Francisco.

 The Palace Purges

-To go back a few years in Bertram’s life, it was not the first time he found himself working in the midst of the powerful and the moneyed of San Francisco.
-After he arrived in the early 1890s from Virginia, he got a job as a porter at the famous luxury hotel, the Palace.
+After he arrived in the early 1890s from Virginia, he got a job as a porter at the famous luxury hotel, the Palace, working in the midst of the powerful and the moneyed of San Francisco.
 Soon he would marry Frances Cady, a woman with two young children.
 This job was a good one, given what was available to him as a Black man; it paid well, with the additional benefit of good tips.
 It promised a good start for his young family.
 Then in 1896, he became one of the victims of a well-publicized incident of discrimination involving mass firings at the Palace.

 Previously, in 1875, the hotel, in a radical move, had hired hundreds of African-American service workers, many recruited from East Coast hotels.
 Black porters, waiters, bellmen, and chambermaids earned excellent wages and even renown at the Palace for many years.
 Individual porters and waiters had what might be called fan followings, and were known by name and reputation.
 The workers were recognized for their professionalism, efficiency, and style, in a city that was still pretty rough around the edges of urban refinement.
 These were still service jobs, essentially the only work open to African American in the city then, but they were the best of that sector.

 However, in 1889, under pressure from exclusionary white unions, the new manager at the Palace was induced to fire all the Black chambermaids and waiters, and hire white workers who were willing to work for lower wages.
 Alleged theft served as a rationale for some of the dismissals.
 The porters and bellmen stayed on, forming a much reduced number of black workers at the Palace.
 It was this group that Bertram joined as a porter by about 1893.